Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 Simping is the opposite of getting a woman to be interested in you.

-And uh points out that this is about power.
+Anyway, so she carries on and points out that this is about power.

-It's like, yeah, but this is all normal, and men and women interact, and there is a power on both sides, which I don't think we need to explain anymore.
+It's like, yeah, but this is all normal and men and women interact and there is a power on both sides, which I don't think we need to explain anymore.

 I mean, God, we spent a decade explaining that back in 2015.

-Uh and so she carries on.
+And so she carries on.

-Well, what about the female gays?
+Well, what about the female gaze?

-It's like, well, yeah, there there are women who are interested in stories that are not about men, right?
+It's like, well, yeah, there are women who are interested in stories that are not about men, right?

 It's like, yeah, there are films for women.